mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part6/part6.md

   - apple ex
   - mstf sf ex
 - even if local, id still recommend corporate housing if everyone lives together
+- if stipend, need to search for housing in the city youre working in, which can be a pain

 ## Relocation